ngriebenow/tuwien-inso-bachelorthesis-tenderclass-backend/README.md

 - [Python 3.7/3.8](https://www.python.org/downloads/)
 - OPTIONAL: If you want to train the TransformerModel on a Nvidia GPU (much faster!): [CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-downloads)
-- OPTIONAL: If you want to deploy it to a hyperscaler cluster: [Docker]() runtime environment
+- OPTIONAL: If you want to deploy it as a Docker container: [Docker](https://www.docker.com/) runtime environment

 ### Installing